davidhealey/waistline/README.md

 If you enjoy using Waistline consider donating to [Open Food Facts](https://world.openfoodfacts.org/contribute), they freely provide and maintain the online database that Waistline uses.

 Please spread the word and share this app with anyone you think could benefit from it.
 Also, let me know if you find any bugs and I'll try to squish them.

+### GitHub
+This project is currently hosted on GitHub.
+This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
+I am deeply concerned about using a proprietary system like GitHub to develop FOSS projects.

+Any use of this project's code by GitHub Copilot, past or present, is done without my permission.
+I do not consent to GitHub's use of this project's code in Copilot.

+I'm actively looking at other hosting solutions.

 ## Localization